benoitc/dj-revproxy/README.rst

         ("_couchdb", "http://127.0.0.1:5984"),
     ]

-The configure your proxied urls automatically do something like this in ``urls.py``::
+Then configure your proxied urls automatically do something like this in ``urls.py``::
     from django.conf.urls.defaults import *